Hotel d'Inghilterra

 Hotel d’Inghilterra is a five-star luxury boutique hotel in Rome, Italy.
 The 88-room hotel has been one of Rome's most fashionable hotels since it opened in 1845.

 The hotel is a member of Small Luxury Hotels of the World.

 History and location

-The building that houses the hotel dates to the mid-sixteenth century when it was used as a residence for visitors of Palazzo Torlonia, located across the street.
+The building that houses the hotel dates to the mid-sixteenth century when it was used as a residence for visitors of what is now the Palazzo Torlonia, but then the residence of Francesco Nunez Sanchez, located directly across from it on the Via Boccca Di Leone.
 By the fifteenth century, the local area was renowned for hosting the city’s best hotels and attracted foreign visitors and international communities.
 It is adjacent to the Via Borgognona, a historic street known for high-end shopping.

 In 1845, the Palazzo di Torlonia’s guesthouse was converted into a hotel known, due to its popularity with British visitors, as the Hotel d’Angleterre.
 Monarchs, movie moguls, and renowned writers stayed here including Lord Byron, John Keats, Mark Twain, Ernest Hemingway, and Elizabeth Taylor.